🧠The Legends Behind the Myth ðŸ§

 An exploration of fox symbolism, folklore, and why the fox endures as a powerful woodland guardian.
 From British myth to global stories.

 You rarely see it clearly.
-You notice movement.
+A flicker of movement.
 A flash of red between trees.
 A pause.
 Then it is gone.

 Because of this, foxes have long been linked to mystery, awareness, and hidden knowledge.
 In folklore, they are not just animals.
 They are watchers.
 Guides.
 Sometimes guardians.

-This is why the fox works so well as a woodland guardian figure.
+This is why the fox works so well as a woodland guardian figure — and why it became the focus of this month’s Woodland Realm Print Club piece.

 The fox is usually associated with: